 - your Mac starts narrowing down the list as you start typing.

 The Start Menu of Windows is always located in the corner.
-It is easiest to access it by clicking on the mouse position of the corner.
+It is easiest to access it by clicking on the mouse position in the corner.
 The Launchpad works differently.
 The Dock is not close by, as it is located at the pier.
 A more careful approach is necessary to gain access to it.

 It is accomplished by using the Hot Corners feature.
 In addition, MacOS has an option for assigning actions when you click the mouse in one of the corners.